Blog > Articles

 Some medical weight loss programs, especially those that provide a higher level of clinical care, may do a more thorough review at your intake appointment.
 This may include a review of your medical history, recent notes from your primary care provider, labs, current medications, and screenings for depression.
 This comprehensive understanding allows the healthcare provider to identify your specific biological blockers and challenges for weight loss which can help them develop a weight loss plan that will work for you.

 If you are eligible for a medical weight loss program, you will be provided with a treatment plan which will vary based on the type of program.
 For medical weight loss plans that provide medication, this could be something as basic as a prescription for medication along with access to a lifestyle change educational materials.
-It could also be something as comprehensive as ongoing one-on-one support from healthcare providers along with a personalized plan that addresses nutrition, physical activity, and mindset shifts, as well as a prescription for medication.
+It could also be something as comprehensive as ongoing one-on-one support from healthcare providers along with a personalized plan that addresses behavioral support, nutrition, physical activity, as well as a prescription for medication.
 Programs that offer a higher level of support are more likely to help you achieve and sustain weight loss.

 Common weight loss medications used in medical weight loss